bdteo/bdteo.github.io/content/blog/understanding-class-namespace-changes-shopware-6-5-developers-guide/index.md

   - "Softwarecompatibility"
   - "Shopwaretutorials"
 featuredImage: "./images/featured.jpg"
-imageCaption: "Understanding Class and Namespace Changes in Shopware 6.5: A Developer's Guide Illustration"
+imageCaption: "Understanding Class and Namespace Changes in Shopware 6.5 and 6.6: A Developer's Guide Illustration"
 ---

-Shopware 6.5 introduced several significant changes to classes and namespaces that developers need to be aware of when updating or maintaining their Shopware projects.
+Shopware 6.5 and 6.6 introduced several significant changes to classes, namespaces, and data attributes that developers need to be aware of when updating or maintaining their Shopware projects.
 This article provides a concise yet comprehensive overview of these changes, along with observations on their impact and how to adapt your code accordingly.

 ## Introduction